 And so, the Tipped Z was born

-With three of them out now, I have stopped pretending these books aren’t mine.
+With four of them out now, I have stopped pretending these books aren’t mine.
 My tentative plan is to continue to produce in this genre at the pace of about one novel a year.

 So who should read these books?

 Personally, I feel anyone who likes horses, likes to read, and wouldn’t mind a break from real life and all its stresses would enjoy these books.

 But if you’re not sure about picking them up, here’s a helpful FAQ:

 Not tips, per-say, but each book definitely includes accurate, practical representations of the sorts of training and riding challenges that might come up on a real ranch.